Ishiido/kit-test/docs/HOWTO/Software-Structure/Kitodo-Module/README.md

 * backend parts of modules (and its technologies)
 * frontend parts of modules (and its technologies)
-* information on "Modulanbindung" we find [here](https://intranet.slub-dresden.de/display/KITPROD/Modulanbindung)
+* information on "Modulanbindung" like that we find [here](https://intranet.slub-dresden.de/display/KITPROD/Modulanbindung)